tonyoseko99/Spotifai-Analyzer/README.md

 ## Description

 This is a React Gallery App that uses the jsonplaceholder API to fetch data and display it in a gallery.
-The app is built using React, React Router.
+The app is built using React, Ant Design, and the jsonplaceholder API.
+The app also has user authentication and user roles.

 ## Screenshots